Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 Welcome to `Day #FIXME` of #CloudNativeNewYear!

 The theme for this week is #FIXME.
-Yesterday we talked about #FIXME.
+Yesterday we added configuration, secrets, and storage to our app.
 Today we'll explore how to expose the eShopOnWeb app so that customers can reach it over the internet using a custom domain name and TLS.

 ## What We'll Cover